-Machine-check exception handlers that attempt to correct unrecoverable errors must be thorough in their analysis and their corrective actions.
+Machine-check exception handlers that attempt recovery must be thorough in their analysis and their corrective actions.
 The following guidelines should be used when writing such a handler:

-- All status registers in the error-reporting register banks must be examined to identify the cause or causes of the machine-check exception.
-Read the COUNT field from MCG_CAP to determine the number of status registers supported by the processor.
-The status registers are numbered from 0 to one less than the value found in the MCG_CAP.COUNT field.
-For example, if the COUNT field indicates five status registers are supported, they are named MC0_STATUS to MC4_STATUS. - Check the valid bit in each status register (MCi_STATUS.VAL).
+- The status registers in all the enabled error-reporting register banks must be examined to identify the cause of the machine-check exception.
+Read the COUNT field from MCG_CAP to determine the number of status registers supported by the processor. - Check the valid bit in each status register (MCi_STATUS[VAL]).
 The MCi_STATUS register does not need to be examined when its valid bit is clear. - Check the valid MCi_STATUS registers to see if error recovery is possible.
-Error recovery is not possible when: - The processor-context corrupt bit (MCi STATUS.PCC) is set to 1. - The error-overflow status bit (MCi_STATUS.OVER) is set to 1.
-This bit indicates that more than one machine-check error occurred, but only one error is reported by the status register.
+Error recovery is not possible when: - The processor-context corrupt bit (MCi_STATUS[PCC]) is set to 1. - The error-overflow status bit (MCi_STATUS[OVER]) is set and the processor does not support recoverable MCi_STATUS overflow (as indicated by feature bit CPUID Fn8000_0007_EBX[McaOverflowRecov] = 0).

-If error recovery is not possible, the handler should log the error information and return to the operating system.
+If error recovery is not possible, the handler should log the error information and return to the system software responsible for shutting down the processor core.

-- Check the MCi_STATUS.UC bit to see if the processor corrected the error.
-If UC=1, the processor did not correct the error, and the exception handler must correct the error before restarting the interrupted program.
-If the handler cannot correct the error, it should log the error information and return to the operating system. - When identifying the error condition, portable exception handlers should examine only the MCi_STATUS register MCA error-code field.
-See "Error Codes" on page 266 for information on interpreting this field.

-- If the MCG_STATUS.RIPV bit is set to 1, the interrupted program can be restarted reliably at the instruction-pointer address pushed onto the exception-handler stack.
-If RIPV=0, the interrupted program cannot be restarted reliably at that location, although it can be restarted at that location for debugging purposes. - When logging errors, particularly those that are not recoverable, check the MCG_STATUS.EIPV bit to see if the instruction-pointer address pushed onto the exception-handler stack is related to the machine-check error.
-If EIPV=0, the address is not guaranteed to be related to the error. - Before exiting the machine-check handler, be sure to clear MCG_STATUS.MCIP to 0.
+- Check the MCi_STATUS[UC] bit to see if the processor corrected the error.
+If UC is set, the processor did not correct the error and the exception handler must correct the error before restarting the interrupted program. - If the handler cannot correct the error or the MCG_STATUS[RIPV] bit is cleared, it should not return control to the interrupted program, but should log the error information and terminate the software process that was about to consume the uncorrected data.
+If the error has compromised the state of a guest operating system, the guest should be restarted.
+If the state of the virtual machine has been corrupted, the virtual machine must be reinitialized. - When identifying the error condition, portable exception handlers should examine only the architecturally defined fields of the MCi STATUS register. - If the MCG_STATUS[RIPV] bit is set, the interrupted program can be restarted reliably at the instruction pointer address pushed onto the exception handler stack.
+If RIPV = 0, the interrupted program cannot be restarted reliably at that location, although it can be restarted at that location for debugging purposes. - When logging errors, particularly those that are not recoverable, check the MCG_STATUS[EIPV] bit to see if the instruction-pointer address pushed onto the exception handler stack is related to the machine-check error.
+If EIPV = 0, the address is not guaranteed to be related to the error. - Before exiting the machine-check handler, clear the MCG_STATUS[MCIP] bit.
 MCIP indicates a machine-check exception occurred.
-If this bit is set when another machine-check exception occurs, the processor enters the shutdown state. - When an exception handler is able to, at a minimum, successfully log an error condition, the MCi_STATUS registers should be cleared to 0 before exiting the machine-check handler.
-Software is responsible for clearing at least the MCi_STATUS.VAL bits. - Additional machine-check exception-handler portability can be added by having the handler use the CPUID instruction to identify the processor and its capabilities.
+If this bit is set when another machine-check exception occurs, the processor enters the shutdown state. - When an exception handler is able to, at a minimum, successfully log an error condition, the MCi_STATUS registers should be cleared before exiting the machine-check handler.
+Software is responsible for clearing at least the MCi_STATUS[VAL] bits. - Additional machine-check exception-handler portability can be added by having the handler use the CPUID instruction to identify the processor and its capabilities.
 Implementation-specific software can be added to the machine-check exception handler based on the processor information reported by CPUID.

-9.5.2 Reporting Correctable Machine Check Errors
+9.5.3 Reporting Corrected Errors

-Machine-check exceptions do not occur if the error is correctable by the processor.
-If system software wishes to log and report correctable machine-check errors, a system-service routine must be provided to check the contents of the machine-check status registers for correctable errors.
-The service routine can be invoked by system software on a periodic basis, or it can be manually invoked by the user as needed.
+Machine-check exceptions do not occur if the error is corrected by the processor.
+If system software wishes to detect and save information concerning corrected machine-check errors, a system-service routine must be provided to check the contents of the machine-check status registers for corrected errors.
+The service routine can be invoked by system software on a periodic basis, or by an error-thresholding interrupt.